wp-plugins/affiget-mini-for-amazon/README.txt

 == Screenshots ==

 1. The Afg+ bookmarklet as seen in Chrome's Bookmarks bar.
-2. The AffiGet Mini infobar slides into view after single-click on the Afg+ bookmarklet.
+2. The AffiGet Mini infobar slides into view after a single-click on the Afg+ bookmarklet.
 3. Infobar shows current title of the review post.
 Initially it is the same as product's title.
 4. You can modify the title right on the infobar.
 5. After you submit your new title, the post's slug will be modified, too.